Felix the Cat: Authorship

 Sullivan was the studio proprietor and—as is the case with almost all film entrepreneurs—he owned the copyright to any creative work by his employees.
 In common with many animators at the time, Messmer was not credited.
-After Sullivan's death in 1933, his estate in Australia took ownership of the character, although Messmer told Harry Kopp that Sullivan promised him the rights to Felix in his will, no such will existed by the time he died.
+After Sullivan's death in 1933, his estate in Australia took ownership of the character; although Messmer told Harry Kopp that Sullivan promised him the rights to Felix in his will, no such will existed by the time he died.
 Kopp and the estate got the rights in 1934 from King Features Syndicate after numerous conferences with him.

 It was not until after Sullivan's death that Sullivan staffers such as Hal Walker, Al Eugster, Gerry Geronimi, Rudy Zamora, George Cannata, and Sullivan's own lawyer, Harry Kopp, credited Messmer with Felix's creation.
 They claimed that Felix was based on an animated Charlie Chaplin that Messmer had animated for Sullivan's studio earlier on.
 The down-and-out personality and movements of the cat in Feline Follies reflect key attributes of Chaplin's, and, although blockier than the later Felix, the familiar black body is already there (Messmer found solid shapes easier to animate).
 Messmer himself recalled his version of the cat's creation in an interview with animation historian John Canemaker:

 Further, Messmer told Canemaker that both he and Sullivan drew Felix based on models from the minstrel show tradition and the pickaninny caricature:

 The tropes of minstrelsy were useful for creating a cartoon animal because they cued the audience to expect a lively, amusing and rebellious character.

 Animation historians back Messmer's claims.
 Among them are Michael Barrier, Jerry Beck, Colin and Timothy Cowles, Donald Crafton, David Gerstein, Milt Gray, Mark Kausler, Leonard Maltin, and Charles Solomon.
-No animation historians outside of Australia have argued on behalf of Sullivan.

 Sullivan marketed the cat relentlessly while Messmer continued to produce a prodigious volume of Felix cartoons.
 Messmer did the animation on white paper with inkers tracing the drawings directly.
 The animators drew backgrounds onto pieces of celluloid, which were then laid atop the drawings to be photographed.
 Any perspective work had to be animated by hand, as the studio cameras were unable to perform pans or trucks.